Residue currents associated with weakly holomorphic functions: Bochner-Martinelli type residue currents

 \section{Bochner-Martinelli type residue currents}

 We will show that we can define a Bochner-Martinelli type residue current associated with a tuple of weakly holomorphic functions, either by using a similar approach as for the Coleff-Herrera product with the help of the normalization, or by defining it intrinsically on $Z$ by means of analytic continuation.
 In view of Example~\ref{exchintrinsic}, it is not clear how to do this directly for the Coleff-Herrera product.
-In addition, we will show that for weakly holomorphic functions defining a complete intersection, the Coleff-Herrera product and the Bochner-Martinelli current coincide.
+In addition, we will show that for weakly holomorphic functions defining a complete intersection, the Coleff-Herrera product and the Bochner-Martinelli current coincide, Theorem~\ref{bmch}.

 Let $f = (f_1,\dots,f_p)$ be weakly holomorphic.
-We will follow the approach by Andersson from \cite{A1}, and make the identification $f = \sum f_i e_i^*$, where $(e_1,\cdots,e_p)$ is a frame for a trivial vector bundle $E$ over $Z$.
-Since we will only use the case of trivial vector bundles, this identification merely serves as a notational convenience.
-Then, outside of the set where $f$ is not strongly holomorphic, $\nabla_f = \delta_f - \dbar$ induces a complex on currents on $Z$ with values in $\bigwedge E$, where $\delta_f$ is interior multiplication with $f$.
+We will follow the approach by Andersson from \cite{A1}, and make the identification $f = \sum f_i e_i^*$, where $(e_1,\cdots,e_p)$ is a frame for a trivial vector bundle $E$ over $Z$, and $(e_1^*,\dots,e_p^*)$ is the dual frame.
+Since we will only use the case of trivial vector bundles, this identification is not strictly necessary.
+However, we use this since it greatly simplifies the notation in the proof of Lemma~\ref{uguf}.
+Then, on the set where $f$ is strongly holomorphic, $\nabla_f := \delta_f - \dbar$ induces a complex on currents on $Z$ with values in $\bigwedge E$, where $\delta_f$ is interior multiplication with $f$.
 To construct the Bochner-Martinelli current we define

 Note that outside of $Z_f \cup P_{f_1}\cup\dots\cup P_{f_p}$, both $u$ and $\sigma$ are smooth, and $\nabla_f u = 1$.